jay-oswald/SparkyFitness/README.md

 1.  **Configure Environment Variables:**

     Create a `.env` file in the root directory.
 Copy the template from the example `.env` file and update it with your settings.
 Refer to the WIKI for the existing configuration that I used.
 Try not to change the port as they may not work properly with initial releases until the project is stable.

+    *   **Admin Panel URL:** To enable the Admin panel and configure OIDC settings, ensure the `SPARKY_FITNESS_ADMIN_EMAIL` environment variable is set to the appropriate URL for your Admin panel.

 2.  **Run with Docker Compose:**